NYC secret tunnel in Brooklyn synagogue leads to brawl between NYPD, worshippers

 But on Tuesday, the synagogue remained closed off by police barricades as New York City building safety agents inspected whether a tunnel dug without official permission may have caused structural damage to the famed property.

+The extension, located directly above the tunnel, connected four neighboring buildings on the ground level.

+The tunnel, which was found to be empty other than dirt, tools, and debris from workers, was constructed without approval and permits from the DOB.

-Officials and locals said young men in the community recently built the passage to the sanctuary in secret.
-When the group’s leaders tried to seal it off Monday, they staged a protest that turned violent as police moved in to make arrests.
+When the group’s leaders tried to seal it off Monday, a group of young students staged a protest that turned violent as police moved in to make arrests.

 The exact purpose and provenance of the tunnel that incited the altercation remained the subject of some debate.